timble/kodekit-platform/install/vagrant/README.md

 * Go to your Nooku Framework clone and test:

+	$ cd /path/to/nooku-framework
 	$ vagrant destroy # if you've created the box before
 	$ vagrant up

-* If all is well, re-upload the box to Cloud Files and add a new release on Vagrant Cloud.
+* Share your box using Vagrant Cloud.